 Over this series of four posts, I explore the keys to a successful data warehouse.
 Last time, I started with design—a reasonable place to begin!
 The topic of this post is build, with operation and maintenance to follow.

-Even with a beautiful design model in your mind’s eye, the question of how to build the data warehouse raises its ugly head!
+Even with a beautiful design model in your mind’s eye, the question of how to build a data warehouse raises its ugly head!
 Ugly because no matter how lovely the model, implementation is always hobbled by the less than perfect reality of the data source systems.
 In the words of an old Irish joke in reply to a request for directions: “if I wanted to go there, I wouldn’t start from here.”
 Since the earliest days, builders of data warehouses have struggled with missing data in source systems, poorly defined data structures, incorrect content, and missing relationships, to name but a few.
 Implementation, therefore, becomes a delicate balancing act between the vision of the model and the constraints of the sources.

 In simplistic terms, the process comes down to the following steps: